Lcrypto/Simulated-annealing-lifting-QC-LDPC/README.md

 For Windows: compile by MS VS 2015 project at 'simulatedAnnealingEMD' folder.
 Windows binary file, and shell scripts to run examples of lifting at folder 'simulatedAnnealingEMD/x64/Release'.
 If you not install MS VS 2015 to run binary file simulatedAnnealingEMD.exe, don't forget to download and install redistributed kit from https://www.microsoft.com/en-us/download/details.aspx?id=48145.

-For EMD Spectrum calculation of QC-LDPC Code built by the simulated annealing method  use  https://github.com/Lcrypto/EMD-Spectrum-LDPC .
+For EMD Spectrum calculation of QC-LDPC Code built by the simulated annealing method (or any othen method to compare cycle properties)  use  https://github.com/Lcrypto/EMD-Spectrum-LDPC .

 For the QC MET-LDPC codes from above example 16	6	500  EMD Spectrum when evaluating the spectrum up to cycles of length twelve -upperGirth 10